 The hotel was gorgeous with a pool and Jacuzzi, air conditioning in the rooms, breakfast included, and cocktails available in the evening!
 We loved our stay here and didn’t want to leave.

-To help make San Andres island, Colombia affordable we have a few budget saving tips.
+To help make San Andres Island affordable we have a few budget saving tips.

 - Eat Subway.
-Subway is a great option for food on the go on the island as they have daily deals for COP 7,800 which is the cheapest food we found on the island that wasn’t greasy empanadas (expect to pay at least COP 2,000 for empanadas.)
+Subway is a great option for food on the go as they have daily deals for COP 7,800 which is the cheapest food we found on the island that wasn’t greasy empanadas (expect to pay at least COP 2,000 for empanadas.)

 - Walk to or from the airport.
 When you arrive taxi drivers will be trying to scoop you up.
-If your accommodation is in the city you are only a 5 minute walk away!
+If your accommodation is in the city you are only a 5-minute walk away!
 We walked straight to the city to rent our buggy which we used to drive us to our hotel.
-We never took a taxi the entire time on San Andres.
+We never took a taxi the entire time on San Andres Island.

 Like it?
 Pin it! click HERE!